-Acquisitions and Dispositions
+Capital Expenditures, Acquisitions and Dispositions

-From time to time, we review possible acquisitions of businesses and drilling units and may in the future make significant capital commitments for such purposes.
-Any such acquisition could involve the payment by us of a substantial amount of cash or the issuance of a substantial number of additional ordinary shares or other securities.
+From time to time, we review possible acquisitions of businesses and drilling rigs and may in the future make significant capital commitments for such purposes.
+We may also consider investments related to major rig upgrades or new rig construction if supported by firm contracts.
+Any such acquisition, upgrade or new rig construction could involve the payment by us of a substantial amount of cash or the issuance of a substantial number of additional ordinary shares or other securities.
 We would likely fund the cash portion of any such acquisition through cash balances on hand, the incurrence of additional debt, sales of assets, issuance of ordinary shares or other securities or a combination thereof.
+We recently were awarded a contract for the upgrade of a Sedco 700-class rig for Shell and are currently in discussion with other clients for potential major upgrades of some of our other semisubmersible rigs in our Other Floaters fleet to deepwater drilling capabilities.
+See "-Outlook."
 In addition, from time to time, we review possible dispositions of drilling units.